mohammed-abed/rl-scheduling-benchmark/README.md

-## Note
+## Development note:

-This project was primarily developed offline.
-The full project was uploaded to GitHub upon completion, which may result in commit dates appearing close together.
-The commit history does not reflect the actual development timeline.
+This project was built offline and pushed to GitHub upon completion rather than incrementally.
+I was based in Gaza during this period, where consistent internet access was not reliably available.
+The commit history does not reflect the actual development timeline."